bitsofcotton/p0/README.md

 # bitsofcotton/p0
 Generic predictor that not depends on data itself but doesn't win good randoms.
-This suppose original data stream is in L2(R) in sampling meaning.

 # How to use:
     P0<double> p;